unoplatform/uno.toolkit.ui/doc/cupertino-getting-started.md

 ## Customization

-For instructions on changing the default color palette or the font family, please refer to [this guide](https://platform.uno/docs/articles/external/uno.themes/doc/cupertino-getting-started.html#customization).
+For instructions on changing the default color palette or the font family, please refer to the [Customization section in Uno.Cupertino guide](https://platform.uno/docs/articles/external/uno.themes/doc/cupertino-getting-started.html#customization).